Maximal discs of Weil-Petersson class in $\mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$: Universal Teichm uller Space

-The Weil-Petersson metric on the Hilbert manifold $T_0(1)$ is a Hermitian metric defined by the Hilbert space inner product on tangent space, which is identified with the Hilbert space $H^{-1,1}(\mathbb{D})$ by a right translation.
-Thus the Weil-Petersson metric is a right invariant metric on $T_0(1)$ defined at the origin of $T_0(1)$ by
+The Weil-Petersson metric on the Hilbert manifold $T_0(1)$ is a Hermitian metric defined by the Hilbert space inner product on tangent space, which is identified with the Hilbert space $H^{-1,1}(\mathbb{D})$ via right translation.
+Thus, the Weil-Petersson metric is a right invariant metric on $T_0(1)$, defined at the origin of $T_0(1)$ by